Sex education in Czech schools: What I've learned as an expat parent

 The Lafr organization conducts sex ed workshops in schools.

-Despite the ongoing national conversation about the need for comprehensive sex education, the Czech curriculum still falls short of international standards, particularly when compared to Western and Northern European countries.
+As the national conversation about the need for comprehensive sex education continues, the Czech curriculum still falls short of international standards, particularly when compared to Western and Northern European countries.
 These regions emphasize inclusivity, normalize discussions in homes and schools, and prioritize well-being and consent.

-In my case, the Czech approach somewhat echoes my conservative Midwestern school experience: While Czechia is often seen as progressive, sex education here, like many other topics, can be influenced by a small but vocal minority of conservative voices.
-As parents, it’s our responsibility to fill the gaps for our kids.
-And when you’re ready to do that I've got a video to show you!
+In my case, the Czech approach somewhat echoes my conservative Midwestern schooling: While Czechia is often seen as progressive, sex education here, like many other divisive topics, can be influenced by a small but vocal minority of conservative voices.
+As parents, it’s our responsibility to fill in the gaps for our kids.
+When you’re ready to do that, I've got a video to show you.

 Did you like this article?